Lefschetz fibrations on cotangent bundles and some plumbings: The idea

 Since the Weinstein handle decomposition has one critical handle, the Lefschetz fibration $\pi$ has one critical value.
 Let $L$ be the vanishing cycle corresponding to the critical value.
 Then, $L$ should be an exact Lagrangian submanifold of $F$.
 However, it is well-known that there is no exact Lagrangian in $\mathbb{D}^{2n-2}$.
 Thus, it is a contradiction.

 \begin{remark} From the above arguments, one can conclude that every Lefschetz fibration of $T^*S^n$ has at least $2$ or more critical values.
-Since it is well-known that there existence of a Lefschetz fibration of $T^*S^n$ having exactly $2$ critical values, $2$ is the minimal number of critical values of a Lefschetz fibration of $T^*S^n$.
+Since there exists a well-known Lefschetz fibration of $T^*S^n$ having exactly $2$ critical values, $2$ is the minimal number of critical values of a Lefschetz fibration of $T^*S^n$.

-Moreover, the same arguments work for the case of milnor fibers having $A_n$-singularities.
-Thus, any Lefschetz fibrations of those Milnor fibers have at least $n$ critical values and $n$ is the minimum number of critical values. \end{remark}
+Moreover, the same arguments work for the case of Milnor fibers of $A_n$-singularities.
+As the result of the same arguments, any Lefschetz fibrations of those Milnor fibers have at least $(n+1)$ critical values.
+Since there is a well-known Lefschetz fibration of the Milnor fiber with exactly $(n+1)$ singular values, $(n+1)$ is the minimum number of singular values. \end{remark}